Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Conclusion

 \section{Conclusion}

-This paper presents a method for SVSE of general nonlinear, discrete-time systems with bounded disturbances.
-By combining hybrid zonotopes with input-output sets, we efficiently obtain nonconvex set-valued state estimates.
-Furthermore, several methods for generating SOS approximations of nonlinear functions are explored.
-A numerical example demonstrates that the proposed method achieves far tighter set-valued state estimates than achievable using convex methods.
-Future work will explore techniques to mitigate growth in the memory complexity of the proposed method over time, such as periodic complexity reduction of the state estimate set via over-approximation.
+This paper presents a method for SVSE of nonlinear, discrete-time systems with bounded input and process uncertainties and measurement noise.
+By combining hybrid zonotopes with graphs of functions, we efficiently obtain nonconvex set-valued state estimates.
+Also, several methods for generating SOS approximations of nonlinear functions are explored.
+A numerical example demonstrates tighter set-valued state estimates than achievable using convex methods.
+Future work will apply these methods to verify more computationally-efficient nonlinear observers, e.g, particle filters, similar to how reachability analysis is used to verify controllers.
+Techniques to mitigate growth in set memory complexity over time, e.g., periodic complexity reduction via over-approximation, should also be investigated.